 Calvin Wingfield is a partner in Goodwin's Intellectual Property Litigation practice.
-Calvin uses his science background and legal experience to implement innovative strategies in matters involving complex technologies.
-He has particular experience in patent litigation, trade secret litigation, intellectual property counseling, and portfolio development and enforcement.
-He has handled cases covering a range of technologies and industries, including optical devices; electronics and electrical devices; computer systems; databases and data storage; networking architecture; telecommunications and wireless technology; financial systems; aircraft and pharmaceuticals.
+Calvin is an experienced litigator and trial lawyer who represents technology companies in complex disputes in federal courts, the US International Trade Commission, the Patent Trial and Appeal Board, the Federal Circuit, and arbitration proceedings.
+In addition, Calvin counsels clients on various intellectual property matters, including patent portfolio development and enforcement; trademark, copyright, and trade secret matters; and complex technology transactions.
+Calvin has handled matters covering a range of technologies and industries, including 3D printing; computer software, e-commerce, social media, medical devices, optical devices; electronics and electrical devices; computer systems; databases and data storage; networking architecture; telecommunications and wireless technology; financial systems; aircraft and pharmaceuticals.

+In his litigation matters, Calvin leverages his broad litigation experience and passion for storytelling to develop and implement innovative strategies and craft trial positions that simplify complex technical concepts in ways understood by judges and juries.
 In a breach of contract and patent dispute, Calvin successfully secured for Pass & Seymour, Inc. summary judgment of non-infringement on one asserted patent and a jury verdict of patent invalidity due to obviousness on the other asserted patent.
-The trial was held in the United States District Court for the Eastern District of New York, Leviton Mfg.
+Leviton Mfg.
 Co., Inc. v.
 Pass & Seymour, Inc., Case No. 17-cv-46 (E.D.N.Y).

 Experience